 The timing of flu season is unpredictable.
-While it tends to peak in January/February, it’s hard to say when the virus will start making its rounds.
+While it tends to peak from December to February, it’s hard to say when the virus will start making its rounds.
 Not only that, but it takes about two weeks for the vaccine to kick in.
-So don’t wait, or you could end up getting it too late in the season to help.
-And what’s worse than getting a shot and getting sick because you procrastinated?)
+If you wait ... and wait ... you could end up getting it too late in the season to help.
+(And what’s worse than getting a shot and sick because you procrastinated?)

 2. I’m protected because I received the flu vaccine last year.

 Not true for two reasons: (a) the body's immunity decreases over time (especially in older people), even within the year of the shot and (b) the virus strains can change every year, so last year’s vaccine may not be effective against this year’s virus strains.

 3. I can't get a flu shot because I have a cold.